 The athletes participating in non-revenue sports are not the only likely beneficiaries of rent-sharing in college athletics.
 Coaching salaries have grown substantially along with athletic department budgets.
 As an illustrative example, consider the case of football coaches at Texas A&M University.
 In 1982, Texas A&M attempted to hire famed University of Michigan Coach and Athletic Director Glenn "Bo" Schembechler, for the then-record sum of \$3 million over a 10-year period (Henning 2020).
 Fast forward to 2017, when Texas A&M hired Florida State Coach Jimbo Fisher at a fully guaranteed salary of \$75 million over 10 years.
-In addition, Texas A&M was forced to pay out approximately \$10 million to Kevin Sumlin, the coach who was fired to make room for Fisher.20
+In addition, Texas A&M was forced to pay out approximately \$10 million to Kevin Sumlin, the coach who was fired to make room for Fisher.23

-In our data, we find that average salaries of Power 5 football coaching staffs at public schools grew from \$4.8 to \$9.8 million from 2008 to 2018.
+In our data, we find that the average total payments to football coaching staffs at Power 5 public colleges and universities grew from \$4.8 to \$9.8 million from 2008 to 2018.
 Football coaches, however, are not the only coaches enjoying large salary increases.
-Coaches for all other sports at Power 5 schools have also seen their salaries increase from \$7.3 to \$12.5 million, which is roughly a 70 percent increase in just a decade.
+Coaches for all other sports at Power 5 colleges have also seen their total salaries increase from \$7.3 to \$12.5 million, roughly a 70 percent increase in just a decade.
 Similarly, there have been corresponding increases in spending on non-coaching administrative salaries as well.
 From 2008 to 2018 these increased from \$12.1 to \$22.3 million.
-Over this same time period, the support for athletes in revenue sports increased from \$3.6 million to \$5.3 million - an increase of only 47 percent.21
+Over this same time period, the support for athletes in revenue sports increased from \$3.6 million to \$5.3 million - an increase of only 47 percent.24